 Cavities in children are less common now than they were even twenty years ago.
 Most of the time cavities are due to a diet high in sugary foods and a lack of brushing.
 Limiting sugar intake and brushing regularly, of course, can help.
-The longer it takes your child to chew their foods the longer the residue stays on their teeth, the greater the chances of getting cavities.

 Every time someone eats, an acid reaction occurs inside their mouth as the bacteria digests the sugars.
 This reaction lasts approximately 20 minutes.
 During this time the acid environment can destroy the tooth structure, eventually leading to cavities.